davidandw190/p3-bytelib/README.md

 ### 3. Borrower Features

 - **Browse Desired Catalogues:**
-    - Borrowers can effortlessly browse through the available books and scientific items catalogues.
+    - Borrowers can browse through the available books and scientific items catalogues.

 - **Borrow and Return Items:**
-    - Borrowers can initiate borrowing, return borrowed items, and access their comprehensive borrow history.
+    - Borrowers can initiate borrowing, return borrowed items, their status, and access their borrow history.

 - **Cite Scientific Items:**
-    - Borrowers can contribute to the scholarly landscape by citing scientific items, with the system diligently tracking the number of citations.
+    - Borrowers can cite scientific items, with the system tracking the number of citations.

 - **Account Management:**
     - Borrowers have the flexibility to create accounts, log in securely, and log out when needed.
 Robust password and account validation mechanisms ensure utmost security.